nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 You can refer to Figure 4 and Figure 5 below and the next page for the class diagram of Add.

+##### Delete
+This delete allows the user to delete whatever they have input into the program beforehand.
+What the user have to do is to delete and choose the index that he or she wishes to delete.

 ##### Clear
 Clear deletes the objects. <br>